mshibanami/xcstrings-cli/README.md

     This will install the `xcs` command globally.

-2. Create a configuration file for your project by running:
+2. Create a [configuration file](#configuration-file) for your project by running:
     ```bash
     xcs init
     ```

-    This will ask you some questions and create an `xcstrings-cli.json` file in the current directory.
+    This will ask you some questions and create an `xcstrings-cli.yaml` file in the current directory.

 ## Usage